jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 If that turns out to be a concern, this can be solved in different ways:

-- By incorporating an application-defined key identifier in the nonce (a 128-bit length is recommended)
+- By incorporating an application-defined key identifier in the nonce
-- By including an application-defined key identifier in the additional data (a 128-bit length is recommended)
+- By including an application-defined key identifier in the additional data
-- By including a 128-bit fixed string in the message and verifying it during the decryption process

-Libsodium's `secretstream` construction always authenticates an extra all-zero (minus 8 bits for the tag) block to ensure robustness.
+A key identifier can be anything allowing the application to map that identifier to an actual secret key.
+It can be a user id.
+Using a hash of the secret key is not recommended, especially with small key spaces.

 ## References